 On Twitter, the situation was 180-degree different.
 Sharp and sometimes humor-laced banters, candid observations and screenshots of captured moments were quite succint and easily digestible because Twitter limits posts to 140 characters per tweet.

 In a celebrity-worship age that dominate Twitter, it has of late becoming rare to see real conversations and real humans using Twitter for more meaningful, significant and intellectual discussions among netizens.
-But participants of the #DebateBroEli social media conversation could hardly be accused as mere bots because sentiments expressed through tweets were filled with reasons and logic and thoughtfulness and sincerity.
+But participants of the #DebateBroEli social media conversation could hardly be discounted as mere bots because sentiments expressed through tweets were filled with careful reasonings, sound logic, that come with thoughtfulness and sincerity in the manner of communication.

-Even more, what is shown by #DebateBroEli, however, was the vibrant and dynamic interaction that develops among netizens.
+Moreover, what #DebateBroEli showed however, was the vibrant and dynamic interaction that blossomed among netizens.
 As some shared their sometimes poignant, clean humor and overwhelmed expression about their experience in watching the debate, some even offered assistance in the form of translation.

-Montemayor, walked out even before the debate was over.
-For this behavior, observers note this as the pastor’s tactic to get away leaving the impression that he was not given due process even the reality spoke of the contrary.
-The Peruvian pastor and his men have been complained in the venue to be unruly and arrogant during the course of the debate.
-Montemayor has reportedly been called out to give negative example as the supposed religious leader of their sect.
+With ego bruised, Montemayor, walked out of the venue with his men even before the debate was over.
+Observers noted the pastor’s walking out was a tactic to leave the impression that he was not given due process, but the reality spoke of the contrary.
+During the debate, the Peruvian pastor was also said to be unruly and arrogant, setting a bad example as the supposed leader of their sect.

-And as soon as Twitter finally noticed the euphoria of netizens on Twitter, it allowed the hashtag #DebateBroEli to debut at No. 2 in Philippines trends.
+And as soon as Twitter noticed the euphoric tweets of netizens, it eventually opened its trends list gate and allowed the hashtag #DebateBroEli to debut at No. 2 in Philippines trends.
 For more than 10 hours trending, it rested for more than five hours in the No. 1 spot.